Online Class-Incremental Continual Learning with Adversarial Shapley Value: Introduction

 \section{Introduction}

-Humans confront new information throughout their lifespan and have the ability to learn, refine, and transfer knowledge and skills continually.
-However, without special techniques, neural networks cannot easily learn in this manner due to \emph{catastrophic forgetting}~\cite{CF} -- the inability of a network to perform well in previously seen tasks after learning new tasks.
-For this reason, conventional deep learning tends to focus on offline training, where each mini-batch is sampled iid from a static dataset with multiple epochs over the training data.
-Continual Learning (CL) studies the problem of learning from a non-iid stream of data, with the goal of preserving and extending the acquired knowledge.
+Image-based deep learning is a pervasive but computationally expensive and memory intensive task.
+Yet the need for such deep learning on personal devices to preserve privacy, minimize communication bandwidth, and maintain real-time performance necessitates the development of methods that can continuously learn from streaming data while minimizing memory storage and computation footprint.
+However, a well-documented defect of deep neural networks that prevents it from learning continually is called \emph{catastrophic forgetting}~\cite{CF} --- the inability of a network to perform well in previously seen tasks after learning new tasks.
+To address this challenge, the field of \emph{continual learning} (CL) studies the problem of learning from a (non-iid) stream of data, with the goal of preserving and extending the acquired knowledge over time.

-Many existing CL approaches use a \emph{known task} incremental setting where data arrives one task at a time and the model can utilize task metadata during both training and testing~\cite{Kirkpatrick2017, Li2016, gem}.
-However, a more realistic setting is known as \emph{task-free} CL, where data are streamed online (each sample is seen only once) without task metadata and clear task delineation \cite{taskfree_aljundi, farquhar2018robust}.
-This practical task-free setting has received much attention recently~\cite{mir, gss, taskfree_aljundi, dirichlet} and is the setting we focus on in this paper.
+Many existing CL approaches use a \emph{task incremental} setting where data arrives one task (i.e., set of classes to be identified) at a time and the model can utilize task identity during both training and testing~\cite{Kirkpatrick2017, Li2016, gem}.
+Specifically, a common practice in this setting is to assign a separate output layer (head) for each task; then the model just needs to classify labels within a task, which is known as multi-head evaluation~\cite{riemannian}.
+However, this setting requires additional supervisory signals at test time --- namely the task identity --- to select the corresponding head, which obviates its use when the task label is unavailable.
+In this work, we consider a more realistic but difficult setting, known as \emph{online class-incremental}, where a model needs to learn new classes continually from an online data stream (each sample is seen only once).
+In contrast to the task incremental setting, this setting adopts the single-head evaluation, where the model needs to classify all labels without task identity.
+Moreover, we focus on image classification, a common application where this setting is used~\citep{mir, gss, dirichlet, onlineImbalance}.